PabloSoar/HeadFootball/README.md

 # HeadBall
-A simple game i've built in C, using allegro graphic library, for my algorithms and programming class in 2025.
+A simple game i've built in C, using allegro graphic library, for my algorithms and programming class in 2025, it was my first programming experience.

 # Versions
 The teacher asked us to use CodeBlocks 17.12 and Allegro 5